Unearthed & Untold: The Path to Pet Sematary

-Unearthed & Untold: The Path to Pet Sematary is a 2017 American documentary film written, produced and directed by John Campopiano and Justin White.
+Unearthed & Untold: The Path to Pet Sematary is a 2017 American documentary film written and directed by John Campopiano and Justin White.
 The film chronicles the making of Pet Sematary, a 1989 horror film based on Stephen King's eponymous novel.

 Plot

 Unearthed & Untold shows the making of the 1989 film Pet Sematary.
-It contains interviews with several cast and crew members who participated, including its main actors, director Mary Lambert, producers, etc. The film also contains several "behind the stage" scenes.
+It contains interviews with several cast and crew members who participated, including the main actors, director Mary Lambert and the producers.
+The film also contains several "behind the stage" scenes.